-1. Start by adding the Basesix ingredients with a few swirls of extra virgin olive oil over the surface of the dough.
-Always leave an inch or so from the rim untouched with the olive oil and pizza sauce to ensure a nice rise of the edge.
+1. Start by adding the modified Basesix ingredients with a few swirls of extra virgin olive oil over the surface of the dough.
+Always leave an inch or so from the rim untouched with the olive oil and puttanesca sauce to ensure a nice rise of the edge.
 The edge (cornicione) will not rise and get airy if there is any moisture from the oil or sauce.

-2. Add the pizza sauce to the middle of the pizza shell.
+2. Add the puttanesca sauce to the middle of the pizza shell.
 In a circular motion with a spoon, spread the sauce out evenly over the pizza dough, making sure to leave the edge untouched.

 3. Evenly sprinkle 1/2 teaspoon of Italian seasoning.

 4. Evenly sprinkle 1 tablespoon of grated Pecorino Romano or Parmigiano Reggiano cheese (or 50/50 mix).